 If you don't check this setting, the Verizon Media adapter defaults to a reward

 "" (empty string) with a value of

 1. The Verizon Media SDK does not

-provide specific reward values for its rewarded video ads.
+provide specific reward values for its rewarded ads.

 For more information on setting reward values for AdMob ad units, see Create an ad unit.